kariyum/work-bridge/documentation/Kanban.md

 - [ ] add integration tests
 - [ ] make richtexteditor buttons unfocused with TAB
 - [ ] Assign tasks to applicants after accepting the proposal
+- [ ] ritchtexteditor buttons do not react when the cursor is on H1 H2 text while before the cursor was writing in P

 ## p2